Reconstructing the topology of clones: Topological Clones

 \subsubsection{Gates for endomorphisms and decomposing functions: $\Pol(V;E)$}

-One can also use the gate technique in order to show continuity of, say, homomorphisms from the endomorphism monoid of a structure given continuity of their restrictions to the embedding monoid.
+One can also use the gate technique in order to show continuity of, say, homomorphisms from the endomorphism monoid of a structure given continuity of their restrictions to the self-embedding monoid.
 Consider, for example, the random graph $(V;E)$; then its self-embedding monoid $\overline{\Aut(V;E)}$ has automatic homeomorphicity by Corollary~\ref{cor:mon}.
 Using the same method as in Lemma~\ref{lem:gate-randomgraph}, we can construct an endomorphism $f$ of $(V;E)$ such that for all converging sequences $(g^j)_{j\in\omega}$ of functions in $e\circ \End(V;E)$, where $e$ is a fixed self-embedding of $(V;E)$ with co-rich range, we have self-embeddings $\alpha^j,\beta^j$ of $(V;E)$ such that \begin{itemize} \item $g^j=\alpha^j\circ f\circ \beta^j$ for all $j\in\omega$; \item $(\alpha^j)_{j\in\omega}$ and $(\beta^j)_{j\in\omega}$ converge. \end{itemize}

-\begin{lem} Let $\xi$ be an isomorphism from $\End(V;E)$ onto another closed submonoid of $\mathscr O^{(1)}_V$.
-Then $\xi$ is continuous. \end{lem} \begin{proof} When constructing the gate $f$ as in Lemma~\ref{lem:gate-randomgraph}, we of course set $n=1$, and do not require $\phi$ to be injective (since we do not have to maintain injectivity in the amalgamation, we can also drop Item~(4)).
+\begin{lem} Let $\xi$ be an isomorphism from $\End(V;E)$, or from $\End(V;E)\cap\H$, onto another closed submonoid of $\mathscr O^{(1)}_V$.
+Then $\xi$ is continuous. \end{lem} \begin{proof} When constructing the gate $f$ as in Lemma~\ref{lem:gate-randomgraph}, we of course set $n=1$, and do not require $\phi$ to be injective in the case of $\End(V;E)$ (since we do not have to maintain injectivity in the amalgamation, we can also drop Item~(4)).
 The rest of the proof is identical with the proof of Lemma~\ref{lem:gate-randomgraph}. \end{proof}

 \begin{lem} Let $\xi$ be an isomorphism from $\Pol(V;E)$ onto another closed subclone of $\mathscr O^{}_V$.
 Then $\xi$ is continuous. \end{lem} \begin{proof} We know that the restrictions of $\xi$ to $\End(V;E)$ and to $\Pol(V;E)\cap\H$ are continuous by Corollary~\ref{cor:ah-randomgraph} and Lemma~\ref{lem:endrandom}.
 Let $e$ be a self-embedding of the random graph $(V;E)$ whose range is co-rich.
 We show that the restriction of $\xi$ to $e\circ \Pol(V;E)$ is continuous; the theorem then follows from Lemma~\ref{lem:composeleft}.